Everyone seems to want it, but very few people have it.

 Nothing stood out about him.
-He had tattoos, a nicotine addiction, and a lifetime of failed relationships.
+He had tattoos, a nicotine addiction, and a lifetime of failed relationships (in my opinion).
 However, unlike me, he was satisfied with life.

 While the sentence was said as a joke, it stuck with me.
 He was right.

 My whole life I had tried to be a good person.
 I exercised, worked, read books, spent time with my family, and more.
 However, I lacked satisfaction.
-I was always searching for the next hit.
+I was always searching for the next thing to do.